evo-cloud/hmake/docs/CommandLine.md

 - `--targets`: When specified, print list of target names and exit
 - `--dryrun`: When specified, run targets as normal but without invoking execution drivers (simply mark task Success)
 - `--version`: When specified, print version and exit

+The parsing of options stops when `--` is encountered.
+The rest of arguments will be treated as target names.
+Except `--exec`/`--exec-with` already implies end of options parsing, `--` should not be used.

+> Note: `--exec`/`--exec-with` doesn't affect the last execution result of the
+> target, though it displays the result and updates the summary.
+So the target
+> may still be skipped next time if nothing changed.

 ## Exit Code